cuppa-framework/cuppa/README.md

 # [Cuppa](http://cuppa.forgerock.org/) [![Build Status](https://travis-ci.org/cuppa-framework/cuppa.svg?branch=master)](https://travis-ci.org/cuppa-framework/cuppa)

-Cuppa is a test framework for Java 8.
+Cuppa is a testing framework for Java 8.
 It makes writing tests productive and fun.

  * **Be descriptive:** Use strings – not identifiers – to clearly describe the behaviour you are testing.
 Test reports produced by Cuppa read like good documentation.